 - Average exchange rate for November 2016: USD = JPY 108

-- Source: Cabinet Office “National Accounts”; “Mid-Year Economic Projection for FY2016”; The Japanese fiscal year starts in April and concludes in March of the following year.
+- Source: Cabinet Office “National Accounts”; “Fiscal 2017 Economic Outlook and Basic Stance for Economic and Fiscal Management”; The Japanese fiscal year starts in April and concludes in March of the following year

 - Source: Ministry of Finance “Financial Statements Statistics of Corporations by Industry” All industries, all (firm) sizes, Seasonally adjusted figures

 - Source: Ministry of Health, Labour and Welfare “Statistics on Employment Referrals for General Workers” Seasonally adjusted figures; Ministry of Internal Affairs and